asolomon15/ReefCoin/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `reefd` for your own use.

-reefd/reef-cli binaries are not included in the Proton-Qt.app bundle.
+reefd/reef-cli binaries are not included in the Reef-Qt.app bundle.

-If you are building `reefd` or `Proton Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `reefd` or `Reef Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: